OpenDSA/OpenDSA/RST/en/AlgAnalTest/AnalMisunderstanding.rst

    If we leave off which class of inputs we are discussing, we cannot know which cost measure we are referring to for most algorithms.

-.. showhidecontent:: MisunderstandingsGraph

 .. inlineav:: MisunderstandingsGraphCON ss
    :output: show

-.. avembed:: Exercises/AlgAnalTest/Misunderstandings.html ka
+.. avembed:: Exercises/AlgAnal/MisSumm.html ka

 .. todo::
    :type: Slideshow

    We need to draw the graphs for the previous example and make the discussion as a series of slides.

 .. odsascript:: AV/Development/AlgAnal/MisunderstandingsGraphCON.js